| Team

 The

-development of player skill is the responsibility of the coach.
+development of player skill is the responsibility of your rugby drills.

 However skill and fitness are inter related.
 The more fatigued a

-choose the right decisions in a game and not blow the 'that over
+choosing the right decisions in a game and not blowing 'that over

 lap' as so often is seen week in week out.